Hack the north

 The next day we picked up our hardware and were told that there were no microphones left.
 We were slightly concerned, because that was a big problem.
 Our project depended on the user being able to speak into a microphone that we could get the sound packets from.
 We decided to go for a trip to Canadian Computers & Electronics, 1.5 miles away.
 To get there faster, we took e-scooters.
 It was my first time on an e-scooter and it was a little frightening to be honest, but we were able to get to the store, buy the microphone, and return safely.

-By lunchtime we had the hardware assembled and the pygame display working.
-Assembling the hardware and reading the documentation was really helpful for learning how electronics/everything worked.
 By dinner, we got the transcription working, so we went out to get boba to celebrate.
 I had a blueberry boba, which was delicious.

-We 3D printed a case for the screen adn the raspberry pi 5 that powered it, which was really helpful because the rp5 went up to 98 C sometimes and this was supposed to be wearable.
-We found a large sweater and spray painted it completely black (my first time spray painting!).
 We then sewed it all together and made a devpost for submission.
 We submitted 2 minutes before the deadline, but we made it!
 We celebrated by taking 1-hour naps before we had to prepare for the presentation.
 We made a script and practiced our presentation, then it was time and we went, and then the hackathon was nearly over.

 My earlier prediction was right: I only got 1 hour of sleep over the night.
 There were so many sponsors at the event that gave out swag (and there was so much swag also!) as well as delicious snacks like soup, chocolate, kinder eggs, and chips available.
 The event was super fun overall.

+It was time to return, so we got back onto the bus, which was a school bus.
 Then it was time for my flight home.
 I was utterly exhausted returning on Monday, but happy.

 You can find our github repo here: https://github.com/Project-Tee/Project-Tee/tree/main